 Elder Bunch came back to Sutherlin and taught Bible at The SutherlinAcademy operated from 1919 to 1926.
 During the 1925-26 school year ElderAcademy.

 At the close of that year the conference membership voted to close the SutherlinAcademy and to relocate it in a rural setting.
 The hotel was sold and temporary quarters for the School were obtained at a small sanitarium building on the east side of Sutherlin.
 In addition, two temporary buildings were constructed.

 For some reason the Conference membership could not come to an agreement on a permanent Academy site.
-Finally it was voted to build two ten-grade schools-one in Sutherlin and the other in Medford.
+Finally it was voted to build -grade schools-one in Sutherlin and the other in Medford.

 The Sutherlin church bought 5 acres of land for $350.00.
 The year was 1926.
 The Conference gave us the two temporary buildings and moved them to their present locations.
 The OaklandChurch building was also moved for us.

 With the exception of 2 or 3 years, the SutherlinChurchSchool has been in continuous operation.
 For a time the Roseburg children were bussed to Sutherlin until they decided to build their own ten-grade school.
 Sutherlin then dropped the grade level to 8 grades in 1930.

 Perhaps you're asking: What did schooling cost in those days?
 This is what the 1919-1930 school calendar says: